lzell/louzell.com/markdown/notes/vim.md

 # Vim cheat sheet

+## Delete everything in front of cursor and enter insert mode
+C

+## Search forward for word under cursor
+Forwards, use asterisk: *
+Backwards, use pound: #

+## Delete to end of current line in normal mode
+S-d

 ## Prevent pound sign from sticking to zero column
 `cindent` has this behavior by default.
 It's annoying for editing markdown that contains code.
 Disable with: